 In my case, after my spiritual awakening, first thing I became aware of was that there were so many living self-realized people on this planet.
-I had no doubt that Sadhguru was my guru, but after my awakening, I became aware of other gurus who had influenced me previously.
+I had no doubt that Sadhguru was a personified form of my guru, but after my awakening, I became aware of other gurus who had influenced me previously.
 For example, I realized that swami Prabhupada had implanted the seed of spirituality upon me many years ago when I had visited India.
 I had read “Gita” written by him at that time but could not understand it much.
 But after my spiritual awakening, I could understand the verses of Gita effortlessly.
-Similarly, there are many people who have touched my heart at different times.
-If I have to name, I would name Sri Sri Ravishankar, Mata Amritanandamayi, Ramana Maharishi, and Mooji baba.
-In fact these masters came as I needed them and each of them imparted unique, progressive knowledge and cleared my confusions.
-This list goes on.
-In fact, I find a new source of knowledge everyday.
+Similarly, there are several self-realized beings who have touched my heart at different times.
+If I have to name, I would name Sri Sri Ravishankar, Mata Amritanandamayi, Ramana Maharishi, Mooji baba and Osho Rajneesh.
+In fact these masters came in my life as I needed them.
+And each of them imparted unique knowledge upon me that progressively cleared the confusions of the mind.

 And it was Ramana Maharishi and Mooji baba who made me realize that our “self” is the ultimate guru.
 I would say, only with their instructions, I really started turning inward.
 Only then, I understood the real meaning of “awareness”, in my own experience.
 Only then, I realized that we cannot really do meditation — we can only be meditative.
 Until then, I was looking outside for a guru to come and bless me.